At a Glance

 Three states dominated.
 All three grew.
 But the numbers tell different stories.

-Victoria led the nation in capital for the first time with $2.2 billion across 134 deals, driven by Airwallex's Series G and F mega-rounds and Synchron's $303 million raise.
-NSW held the deal count lead with 160 deals and $1.7 billion, concentrated at early-to-mid stages.
+Victoria led the nation in capital for the first time with $2.2 billion across 134 deals, driven by Airwallex's Series G and F mega-rounds and Synchron's $200 million Series D. NSW held the deal count lead with 160 deals and $1.7 billion, concentrated at early-to-mid stages.
 Queensland crossed $500 million for the first time, with a record deal count and growth in climate tech, enterprise software and biotech.
 Everything else, WA, SA, Tasmania, ACT and NT combined, accounted for $963 million across just 32 deals, around 18% of national capital.

 LaunchVic's Dealroom-based methodology puts Victoria's 2025 figure at $2.4 billion, slightly higher than Cut Through's $2.2 billion due to a broader scope.
 Both agree on the shape: record dollars, concentrated at the top, almost entirely at the expense of everyone below breakout stage.